illinois-cs241/broadway/README.md

 (After installing requirements)

     python3 -m broadway.api [--token TOKEN] [--bind-addr ADDR] [--bind-port PORT]

-An optional token flag can be provided (or use the environment variable `BROADWAY_TOKEN`).
-If you did not set the token manually, look for the following message in stderr

-    2019-09-28 21:13:44,694 INFO bootstrap.initialize_global_settings: token not given, using <token>

 More info can be found by running `python3 -m broadway.api --help`